 The research was conducted in eight of China’s most populous cities:

 - Guangzhou, (Canton)

+With a base sample of 2,400 respondents.
+These cities have been chosen because they have direct flights to Bangkok.
 With the number of Chinese visitors spending a lot, TAT has decided to focus on the Chinese market.

+China has become the world’s largest market for international travel, with more than 70 million annual travelers.
+As a result, it has become a highly competitive market.
 The study indicates that the total number of Chinese travelers, about 10 million people are high value tourists.

 The study found that the high-value tourism market group in China is over 18 years of age, with a good level of education, well-being, stable work, high income, with average expenditure per Trip that is three times more than normal tourists.

 It can be classified into the following three main groups according to demographics and lifestyles: